OSInside/kiwi/doc/source/image_description/elements.rst

 <preferences><type><vagrantconfig>
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Used to describe vagrant configuration metadata in vmx disk image
+Used to describe vagrant configuration metadata in a disk image
 that is being used as a vagrant box.
 For details see: :ref:`setup_vagrant`

 <preferences><type><systemdisk>
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Used to describe the geometry, partitions and volumes, in a vmx or oem disk image.
+Used to describe the geometry, partitions and volumes, in a disk image.
 For details see: :ref:`custom_volumes`

 <preferences><type><oemconfig>